nixxphi/Learnable-task-VII/README.md

 ### The interface:

 The interface offers a menu with responses to be provided as numbers.
 Attempting to dial a phone number absent from the contacts list returns an error message.
 Maybe making it console.error would be best.
-Console.log works just fine though... and I really dont wanna go back in. i might remake the whole thing, again.
+Console.log works just fine though... and I really dont wanna go back in.
+I might remake the whole thing, again.
+###### Still happened.
+Bugs are annoying.

 The main menu has options for:
 - Addind a new contact.
 - Dialing a phone number(must be saved to work).